AceSapphire/recipe-finder/README.md

 About the Project

-The Recipe Finder allows users to search for recipes by typing in any ingredient or dish name.
+The Recipe Finder allows users to search for recipes by typing in any dish name.
 It fetches data from a public API and displays results with images.
 Users can also view details like ingredients and instructions.
 The design is simple, clean, and mobile-friendly.

 Features